agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-08-final_evaluation.markdown

 categories: jekyll update
 ---
 Hi, everyone!

-This blog post contains a detailed review of the development of the Google Summer of Code  of the project [Module for Approximate Bayesian Computation](https://summerofcode.withgoogle.com/projects/#6054208688619520).
+This blog post contains a detailed review of the development of the Google Summer of Code project [Module for Approximate Bayesian Computation](https://summerofcode.withgoogle.com/projects/#6054208688619520).
 I will go over key points of the project and provide code snippets and links to commits that show the current state of the implementation.
 Along the way, I will point out challeging points and future work to be done.
 Finally I will test the work product in a common example.

 # Project Abstract
 Approximate Bayesian Computation (ABC) algorithms, also called likelihood free inference techniques, are a family of methods that can perform inference without the need to define a likelihood function (_Lintusaari_, 2016).
 Additionally, the ABC approach has proven to be successful over likelihood based methods for several models.
 We propose to implement a module for ABC in PyMC3, specifically Sequential Monte Carlo-ABC (SMC-ABC).
-Our work will signify a meaningful increase in the spectrum of models that PyMC3 will be able to perform.
+Our work will signify a meaningful increase in the spectrum of models that PyMC3 will be able to run.

 # Main Objective
 This project's objective is to implement an ABC module in PyMC3 on the basis of the current implementation of the Sequential Monte-Carlo Algorithm.